department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/State of the Product.md

 ## Who We Are:

-We are a team with responsibilities across VA.gov, including public-facing content, benefit hubs, global menu, onsite search, and Find a VA Form experience.
+Public Websites team is a team with responsibilities across VA.gov, including public-facing content, benefit hubs, global menu, onsite search, and Find a VA Form experience.

 ## Our Current Focus:
-Goals: Increase the use of self-service tools and decrease the time users spend waiting for an outcome.
+Primary Goal 1: Increase the use of self-service tools and decrease the time users spend waiting for an outcome.
+Primary Goal 2: Decrease time users spend waiting for an outcome.
+Priamry Goal 3: Consistent customer satisfaction, reliability and secure online user experience.

 With that, we have two initiatives close to launch that aim to help inform and enable visitors to the site: The MVP version of Find a VA Form Search experience, and Learning Center MVP (1.0 and 1.1).